changlinli/shuangrimu/posts/language-agnostic-intro-to-dependent-types.md

 date: 2021-08-15T19:27:26-0800
 ---

+__EDIT (2021-10-05): Tom Smeding has kindly pointed out several errors in a few of my examples.
+In particular I did not include additional `IsSanitized(s)` and `Sanitized(s)` arguments to `Some` and `None` in `checkIfStringIsSafe`.
+I also did not actually end up using the `recursiveEquality` value in `addingZeroOnRightDoesNothing`.
+Those errors have now been fixed.
+Many thanks to Tom!
+I have separately also added an additional simple example of proving a contradiction.__

 "Dependent types" seem to be one of those things a lot of programmers have heard about, but don't really know much about it.
 Discussion forums talk about how you can prove things with dependent types and how they're so so awesome for program